RomRider/node-divoom-timebox-evo/README.md

 `toHexString()` would be a function to convert a decimal number (`from 0 to 255`) to its hexadecimal string equivalent.

-That would be the function for lenght in `js`
+That would be the function in `js`
 ```js
 function int2hexlittle(value) {
     const byte1 = (value & 0xFF).toString(16).padStart(2, "0");